binghe/pcl-cn/docsrc/chap06/dynamic-variables.md

 # Dynamic, a.k.a.
-Special, Variables（动态（特殊）变量）
+Special, Variables（动态（特别）变量）

 Lexically scoped bindings help keep code understandable by limiting the scope, literally, in which a given name has meaning.
 This is why